 The Company has not given any loans or guarantees covered under the provisions ofSection 186 of the Companies Act 2013.
 The details of the investments made by Company aregiven in the financial statements.

-CORPORATE SOCIAL RESPONSIBILITIES (CSR)
+CORPORATE SOCIAL RESPONSIBILITY (CSR)

-The CSR Policy of the Company and details about the initiatives taken by the Company onCSR during the year as per the Companies (Corporate Social Responsibility Policy) Rules2014 have been disclosed as part of this report in Annexure-C. Further details ofcomposition of the Corporate Social Responsibility Committee and other details areprovided in the Corporate Governance Report which forms part of this report.
+The CSR Policy of the Company and details about the initiatives taken by the Company onCSR during the year as per the Companies (Corporate Social Responsibility Policy) Rules2014 have been disclosed as part of this report in Annexure-E. Further details ofcomposition of the Corporate Social Responsibility Committee and other details areprovided in the Corporate Governance Report which forms part of this report.

-Pursuant to the provisions of the Companies Act 2013 and under regulation 25 of theSEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 the Board hascarried out an evaluation of its own performance performance of the Directors as well asthe evaluation of the working of its Committees.
+Pursuant to the provisions of the Companies Act 2013 and under regulation 25 of theSEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 during the yearthe Board has carried out an evaluation of its own performance performance of theDirectors as well as the evaluation of the working of its Committees.